epap011/epap011/README.md

 # Hi, I'm Efthimis (aka Makis)

-Hello!
-My name is Efthimis Papageorgiou, but you can call me Makis.
-I'm currently living in Crete, pursuing my master's degree in Computer Science at the University of Crete.
-At the same time, I am a research fellow at the Information Systems Laboratory (ISL) of the Institute of Computer Science (ICS) at the Foundation for Research and Technology (FORTH), collaborating with great people.
-No specific plans - just enjoying the moment.
+I'm Efthimis Papageorgiou, but you can call me Makis.
 Always up for a good chat over coffee :)

 ---